|Tips 'n Tricks||Free Pattern Directory||Tutorial Directory||

 Thursday, July 12, 2007Name: Alison - from Birmingham UK

 Comment: I am new to knitting socks, but am already addicted.
 Here is a brief history of how I got going, including the patterns I used and where I found them.
-KNITTER BEWARE - family members watching your halting efforts may be scathing, but they are very quick to demand the pair you are just
+KNITTER BEWARE - family members watching your halting efforts may be scathing, but they are very quick to demand the pair you are just finishing (or starting).

 Wednesday, July 11, 2007Name: Gramma Meemee

 Subject: you can teach an old dog new tricks

 Comment: In my late 50's I decided to teach myself how to knit.
 These cloths are so rewarding for a beginner, thank you for sharing!

 Monday, July 09, 2007Name: Louise

 Comment: I have made countless dishcloths from the patterns found on this site.
 It is so relaxing and I can't seem to put those needles down.
 Dishcloths seem to be the only thing I finish, with the exception of one baby blanket (my biggest project every finished)

 Sunday, June 24, 2007Name: MousieWoman